Upperfoot/on-the-beach-react-vite/README.md

 - I won't be using Moment (as its a bit heavy), will be using date-fns instead
 - I could throw buttons into their own components, but for simplicity I've elected to forgo that
 - Will look at Linting also as NFR
+- Found that the latest Lint isn't working so fixed it with some help from ChatGPT!

 ### Install Commands Ran during Exercise